Primary tabs

 Feedback

-Students should expect to receive oral and written feedback on an individual basis from supervisors, advisors and their postgraduate thesis panel.
+Students should expect to receive oral and written feedback on an individual basis from supervisors, advisors, and their Postgraduate Thesis Panel (PTP).
 In addition, they may expect oral feedback from their supervisors and group members after their presentations within groups.
-Students can also expect to receive termly formal feedback reports via the online feedback and reporting system, and constructive oral and written feedback from their Postgraduate Thesis Panel after their presentations.
+Students can also expect to receive termly formal feedback reports via the online feedback and reporting system, as well as constructive oral and written feedback from their PTP after their presentations.

 Postgraduate Thesis Panel (PTP)

 The student is required to present two talks on their project to their Postgraduate Thesis Panel (a panel of three academics).
-These presentations are generally held in November and March.
-The panel receives comments on student progress also from the quarterly/annual student reports.
-After the presentation and a Q&A session with the student, the Postgraduate Thesis Panel gives constructive feedback about the student's progress and the nature and direction of the project.
+These presentations are generally held in approximately the third and sixth month.
+The panel also receives comments on student progress from the periodic student reports.
+After the presentation and a Q&A session with the student, the PTP gives constructive feedback about the student's progress and the nature and direction of the project.

-The appointment of two members of the Postgraduate Thesis Panel (excluding the advisor who is appointed by the Postgraduate Committee), is student-driven, and staff will be invited by the student to join the Postgraduate Thesis Panel after they have consulted with their supervisor for advice about the most appropriate members.
-The main aim of the Postgraduate Thesis Panel is to provide independent, enhanced mentorship and advice for postgraduate students to help them make progress in their projects.
-It is also a mechanism for providing a further independent assessment of student progress, to supplement the views of the supervisor.
+The appointment of two members of the PTP (excluding the advisor who the Postgraduate Committee appoints) is student-driven, and the student will invite staff to join the PTP after they have consulted with their Supervisor for advice about the most appropriate members.
+The main aim of the PTP is to provide independent, enhanced mentorship and advice for postgraduate students to help them make progress in their projects.
+It is also a mechanism for providing a further independent assessment of student progress, to supplement the views of the Supervisor.

 Peer Research Groups (PRGs)

-Peer Research Groups (PRGs) consist of small groups of 10-15 students spanning all years of postgraduate studies.
-The groups provide a student support network and additional educational and training opportunities to help meet the training objectives of the postgraduate programme.
-The groups meet once a fortnight and are overseen by an academic member of Biochemistry and one or more postdocs.
+Peer Research Groups (PRGs) consist of small groups of students across all years of postgraduate studies.
+The groups provide a student support network and additional educational and training opportunities to help meet the postgraduate programme's training objectives.
+They are overseen by an academic member of Biochemistry and one or more postdocs.

 Weekly group meetings

-Most research groups run their own weekly laboratory meetings and journal clubs where the student will be expected to talk about their experimental work and review published papers.
-Some groups might also expect students to write reports on a regular basis (e.g. monthly) for their supervisor as one component of the monitoring and mentorship programme.
+Most research groups run their own weekly laboratory meetings and journal clubs, where students are expected to talk about their experimental work and review published papers.
+Some groups might also expect students to write reports on a regular basis (e.g., monthly) for their Supervisor as one component of the monitoring and mentorship programme.

 Assessment